Brewmaster Monk Frequently Asked Questions — Dragonflight 10.0.7

 Special Delivery, on the other hand, is a passive talent that activates

-any time you use one of your many "Brew" abilities (particularly
+any time you use one of your many "Brew" abilities (such as

 Purifying Brew).